Sections in This Topic Include

 One of the biggest causes of increasing ambiguity is the increasing diversity of today’s workforce.
 Among different cultures and personalities, the same word or phrase can have very different meanings.
 For example, what was deemed as “bad” before might be interpreted as being “very cool” today.
 Thus, what was a criticism before, could be a compliment today.

 Similarly, what is appropriate behavior in some cultures can be very offensive in others.
-For example, direct eye contact in some cultures can be means to show active listening and deep respect.
+For example, direct eye contact in some cultures can be a means to show active listening and deep respect.
 In others, it can be intimidating.

-Thus, it is important, not only to recognize which words and gestures to use, but also to tactfully explain one’s choice when necessary.
+Thus, it is important, not only to recognize which words and gestures to use but also to tactfully explain one’s choice when necessary.